-55. A licensee may determine that a customer is high risk because of the customer's business activity, ownership structure, nationality, residence status, anticipated or actual volume and types of transactions.
+A licensee may determine that a customer is high risk because of the customer's business activity, ownership structure, nationality, residence status, anticipated or actual volume and types of transactions.
 A licensee should be wary of doing business with persons from countries where, for example, it is believed that there is a high level of drug trafficking or corruption and greater care may be needed in establishing and maintaining the relationship or accepting documentation from such countries.
-Licensees should observe the "Improving Global AML/CFT Compliance: Ongoing Process Statements" and "Public Statements" issued by the FATF and CFATF as it relates to business relationships and transactions with natural and legal persons, and financial institutions from listed countries.
-Refer to the FATF: High Risk & Other Monitored Jurisdictions13 and any lists of high-risk jurisdictions provided by the Competent Authority from time to time.
+Licensees should observe the Public Statements issued by the FATF and CFATF as it relates to business relationships and transactions with natural and legal persons, and financial institutions from listed countries.